-- Mat Thackley Primary School we believe that children should be involved and informed with all aspects of their education. - To support this, all children have the opportunity to meet with their teacher regularly on a one-to-one basis to discuss progress and set targets - Children with additional needs will have time to discuss their specific needs and reflect on the progress they have made.
-This discussion will ensure that the child has input into setting their future targets. - Targets are shared from Year 1 onwards so that parents can support their children in achieving the targets set.
+- 4 At Thackley Primary School we believe that children should be involved and informed with all aspects of their education. - To support this, all children have the opportunity to meet with their teacher regularly on a one-to-one basis in Child Development Time, to discuss progress and set targets - Children with additional needs will have time to discuss their specific needs and reflect on the progress they have made.
+This discussion will ensure that the child has input into setting their future targets. - 4 Targets are written into planners from Year 1 onwards so that parents can support their children in achieving the targets set. - All children have individual planners containing their personalised targets and their own reflections of the day.
+This will help with providing evidence of your child's progress and potential needs. - 4 Children will be allocated with a key worker to support them on a daily basis